 After initiating an internal review of our name in 2019, we apologized directly to the Kickapoo Nation and shared with them our decision to step away from the Kickapoo name and fully rebrand.
 We are deeply grateful to everyone who brought us through this transition and held us accountable along the way.
 On July 23, we began the next era of our business as Wonderstate Coffee.

 That bug in our logo is a cicada.
 Their big, ominous hum sparks a sense of mystery in us.
-And in our minds, coffee isn't so different.
-When we taste an exceptional coffee, we know there is more going on — many hands have contributed to bringing the potential of that coffee seed to fruition.
+And in our minds, great coffee and its amazing aroma aren’t so different.
+When we taste an exceptional coffee full of flavor, we know there is more going on — many hands have contributed to bringing the potential of that coffee seed to fruition.
 The experience reverberates from the people and places that have made it possible.
-Since cicadas also symbolize renewal and transformation, we thought they'd be a fitting emblem as we move into this next phase of our business.
+Since cicadas also symbolize renewal and transformation, we thought they'd be a fitting emblem as we move into this next phase of our business and brand.